Maine Marijuana Laws

 Cultivation

-Maine cannabis laws allow the cultivation of up to three flowering plants and 12 immature plants, and an unlimited number of seedlings, at one’s own residence.
+Maine cannabis laws allow the cultivation of up to 3 flowering plants and 12 immature plants, and an unlimited number of seedlings, at one’s own residence.
 The grower can also possess all of the marijuana produced by those plants.
 Any cultivation exceeding these limits is a crime.
+Growers are also allowed to gift up to 6 immature plants for free to adults 21 and over.

 Offense | Penalty | Incarceration | Max.
 Fine |